East River Tunnel Rehab

 • Brings infrastructure to a state of good repair

-Amtrak, Metropolitan Transportation Authority (MTA), New Jersey Transit, U.S. DOT Federal Railroad Administration (FRA)
+Amtrak, U.S. DOT Federal Railroad Administration (FRA), Metropolitan Transportation Authority (MTA), New Jersey Transit

 Amtrak, U.S. DOT FRA Federal-State Partnership for Intercity Passenger Rail Program, Metropolitan Transportation Authority and New Jersey Transit

-The ERT Rehabilitation Project will restore the two tubes that were damaged by Superstorm Sandy.
+The ERT Rehabilitation Project is restoring the two tubes that were damaged by Superstorm Sandy.
 The work will modernize the tunnel infrastructure, improving safety, reliability, and security and bring the systems to a state of good repair.

-The project will involve demolishing the existing tunnel systems down to concrete liners, followed by reconstructing and modernizing all tunnel systems.
+The project involves demolishing the existing tunnel systems down to concrete liners, followed by reconstructing and modernizing all tunnel systems.
 These include:

 • Repair of the tunnel liner;